|

 even though the outside world was unknown to them.

 in June of 1873.
-Within a few weeks, they were in Monroe, Michigan to start
+Within a few short weeks after their arrival, they were in Monroe, Michigan to start

 |